About the ABF

 What should I Bid? - Best enquiry for July 2005 The best submission for the month of July was made by Maura Rhodes.
 Hand: The dealer is West and as East you hold.

-5 and 3NT were cold but how should it have been bid?
-And Peter’s Response: Hi Maura, Special bidding conventions such as Lebensohl are only useful if the partnership understands the convention itself and the implications of choosing not to use the convention in situations where it might have been employed.
+5 And Peter’s Response: Hi Maura, Special bidding conventions such as Lebensohl are only useful if the partnership understands the convention itself and the implications of choosing not to use the convention in situations where it might have been employed.
 Thus in the current situation, playing Lebensohl, there are three ways to introduce a suit below 3NT.
 These are -